actuallymentor/wp-remindme-sendy/README.md

 I might make an admin interface with it later.

+# Usage

+Make sure to set the variables in the PHP class (API stuff and urls).

+I make use of a custom field in sendy called 'Remindme' where the post title is stored.
+Make sure it actually exists :)

 #License

 Use this as you will.
 Tweet me as thanks at <a href="https://twitter.com/ActuallyMentorv">@ActuallyMentor</a>.